 Gissane angle is also known as the critical angle.

 It is formed by the downward and upward slopes of the calcaneal superior surface.

-It show the degree of displacement of the primary fracture line and the lesser facets.
+It shows the degree of displacement of the primary fracture line and the lesser facets.

-It allows visualization of posterior facet and is useful for evaluation of intraoperative reduction of posterior facet
+It allows visualization of the posterior facet and is useful for evaluation of intraoperative reduction of the posterior facet

 Harris view or Axial View

 Axial views depict the primary fracture line, varus malposition, posterior facet stepoff, lateral-wall displacement, and fibular abutment.

 It is taken by placing the foot in maximal dorsiflexion and angle the x-ray beam 45 degrees

 - Axial views enable good visualization of the talonavicular and calcaneocuboid joints involvement, the anteroinferior aspect of the posterior facet, the sustentaculum tali, and the lateral calcaneal wall.